saucelabs/elemental-next/frontend/docs/updated-tips/28-upgrading-from-rc/java.md

   - selenium rc
   - upgrading
 level: 2
-category: upgrading
+category: fundamentals
-language: all
+language: java
 ---

-# How To Upgrade From Selenium RC to WebDriver
+# How to Upgrade from Selenium RC to WebDriver

 >==**`!!
 Information on this page is outdated !!`**==
 >